sdegroot/iamgroot-blog-archetype/content/post/my-thoughts-about-working-remotely.md

 In my search for my first assignment, I found [remotive.io](https://remotive.io).
 This site, an initiative by [Rodolphe Dutel](https://www.linkedin.com/in/rodolphedutel/), helps remote workers on their quest to find remote jobs.
 They've created an extensive list of companies that not only allow remote work, but are also _currently hiring_.
 You can find this sheet [here](https://docs.google.com/spreadsheets/d/1TLJSlNxCbwRNxy14Toe1PYwbCTY7h0CNHeer9J0VRzE/edit#gid=1279011369).

 Remotive is just one of the many examples why I want to move into the digital nomad world.
-Everyone seems to be eager to help each other, and in may ways make everyones life that much better.
+Everyone seems to be eager to help each other, and in many ways make everyones life that much better.
 Unfortunately, only a few of the companies listed is Dutch.
-This is where the problem for me personally cones in.
+This is where the problem for me personally comes in.
 I like to make it a little more challenging by focussing on the Dutch market first.

 ## Why allow working remote?